- Hi! I am Paramnoor Singh, a Chartered Accountant and the Managing Partner of R. Arora & Associates, a legacy firm set up by my father in 1984.

 The brand name of the firm has helped in opening some doors, but challenges always exist.

-I think as an Indian domestic practice competing with the Big4 brands, we have to prove ourselves on a daily basis.
+I think as an Indian domestic practice competing with the Big 4 brands, we have to prove ourselves on a daily basis.

 The learning process in consulting is slow and time-consuming.
 Getting global conglomerates to trust you with their Indian compliances is not easy.

-As a consultant, the day you are not adding value, in most cases, you are replaced.
+As a consultant, the day you are not adding value, you are replaced.
 This is something that is challenging as well as motivating at the same time.
 The same has now become a way of life for us and we have set up very high internal quality standards for ourselves.

 People management is one of the biggest challenges that I have faced and will continue to face in the future.